mac-codes9/dot/readme.md

 3. Run the `postInstall` alias to setup tools that require interaction like logging in such as `gh` or `atuin`.

-> Note: On macOS this script requires that at least git is installed.
-The script may also need to be prefixed with `sudo` in case brew needs installing.
+> Note: On macOS the script may need to be prefixed with `sudo` for the Homebrew installation.